travel-guide

 Zahara de la Sierra

-Zahara de la Sierra is the postcard village, a cluster of white houses climbing a steep ridge, crowned by a Moorish castle, with a turquoise reservoir glittering below.
+Zahara de la Sierra is the postcard village.
+A cluster of white houses climbs a steep ridge, crowned by a Moorish castle, with a turquoise reservoir glittering below.
 The views from the castle are among the best in Andalusia.

 Grazalema